Personal Essay Writing Guide

 At one point or another, many writers will tread the path of self-disclosure and decide to write a personal essay.
 It's a wonderful adventure that may involve a lot of self-exploration, collecting and organizing of thoughts, identifying and re-defining oneself and craft-fully relaying to the world a slice of you.

-In this article, we will review the purpose of the personal essay, facts and tips on its formulation and examples to guide you along.
+In this article, we will review the purpose of the personal essay writing, facts and tips on its formulation and examples to guide you along.

 Choosing a Topic and a Purpose